Therapy as part of self-care to heal from the past, gain clarity in the present, and reclaim inner peace.

 Healing is often a gradual process of rebuilding self-esteem, recognizing patterns of manipulation, and learning to trust yourself again.
 With patience and self-compassion, it is possible to regain emotional strength and move forward toward healthier relationships.

 • Neurodivergence (ND) refers to the natural variation in human brain functioning, emotional centers and cognitive processing.
-It includes autism, ADHD, dyslexia, and other differences in thinking, learning, and behavior.
-Recognizing ND fosters acceptance and supports individuals in leveraging their unique strengths while addressing challenges, promoting mental health and inclusion.
-ND individuals tend to be at greater risk of being taken advantage of by abusers or manipulators.
-Therapy can help shed light on ways to protect yourself & thrive as your own unique self.
+It includes autism, ADHD, dyslexia, highly sensitive people and other differences.
+Many “gifted” learners may be ND.
+Recognizing ND fosters acceptance and supports individuals in leveraging their unique strengths while addressing challenges, promoting mental.
+Therapy can help shed light on ways to better understand yourself.

 • Neurodivergent people may think and communicate differently, making it challenging to notice manipulation, fear rejection, hide feelings, or set limits.
-This can lead to more complex trauma from abuse, coercive control, being ignored or rejected, or constant alertness.
+This can lead to more complex trauma from abuse, being ignored or rejected.
+ND people are often exhausted due to constant alertness with very active brains.

 • Trauma happens when stress is too much for someone to safely process difficult experiences.